WHU-USI3DV/SparseDC/README.md

 SUN RGB-D dataset is available at the [SUN RGB-D Website](https://rgbd.cs.princeton.edu/).

 We used processed dataset provided by [ankurhanda](https://github.com/ankurhanda/sunrgbd-meta-data/tree/master).
-The Refiner depth images are contained in the depth_bfx folder in the SUN RGB-D dataset.
-Also, you can directly download our organized data from [GoogleDrive]().
+The refined depth images are contained in the depth_bfx folder in the SUN RGB-D dataset.
+Also, you can directly download our organized data from [GoogleDrive](https://drive.google.com/drive/folders/1TrukkSDESG2i8MD_l-wet84NvgyaihD-?usp=sharing).

 ## 🚅 Pretrained model

-You can download the pretrained model from [GoogleDrive](), and put it in folder `pretrain/`.
+You can download the pretrained model from [GoogleDrive](https://drive.google.com/drive/folders/1EmTFrqGnnh9a5ZsQ8ydSZC3PK-NeGDlX?usp=sharing), and put it in folder `pretrain/`.

 ## ⏳ Train

-To train SparseDC, you should prepare the dataset, and replace the [--data_dir](/configs/paths/default.yaml) to your data path.
+To train SparseDC, you should prepare the dataset, and replace the ["data_dir"](/configs/paths/default.yaml) to your data path.
 Then, you use the follow command:

 ```bash
 $ python train.py experiment=final_version